Online Big Spenders Tend To Be Men, NPR/Marist Poll Shows

 These are generalizations, even stereotypes.
 But there's enough truth in them to create demand for a luxury online men's fashion store like MR PORTER that sells brands including Tom Ford, Loro Piana, Prada and Burberry.
 Prices range from $20 for a pair of socks to $66,000 for a Jaeger-LeCoultre gold watch, said Toby Bateman, MR PORTER's managing director.

 Bateman said that, early on, men lagged behind women in making fashion purchases online, but that's changing.
-And among customers in MR PORTER's research group, click and buy is their method of choice.
+And the retailer's analysis shows that click and buy is their customers' method of choice.
 "We know that 65 percent of their fashion shopping is done online," Bateman said.
 "That's a phenomenal figure because that really defines them as being more digital creatures than physical in the shopping sense."

 When Rick Hays of Tallahassee, Fla., goes online to shop it's not for high fashion.
 He's more interested in American history and literature.
 And he has no qualms about a big purchase he made last year on an online auction — even though it's just two sentences long.